Waffle calories per 100g: 291 kcal

 Nutrition Facts per 100g

-Waffle Nutrition Analysis
+Waffle Variations: Nutrition Comparison

 Waffles are a beloved comfort food, but they are inherently calorie-dense, often supplying around 291 calories per 100g even before any toppings are added.
 A single large Belgian waffle served at a restaurant or diner can comfortably exceed 400 calories on its own.
 Because traditional recipes rely heavily on refined flour, butter, and sugar, their caloric density is quite high compared to less processed breakfast alternatives.